Course price increases (effective April 2026)

 Don’t hesitate to get in touch if you have any questions.

-Are you our next Course Manager?
+Are you our next Technical Trainer (Course Manager)?

 Key to the role is previous hands-on experience as a digital forensics practitioner.
 Ideally, we’d love you to have experience in classroom teaching, but we can teach you that bit as long as you are a confident and clear communicator.
 Please note this is a Wyboston-based role and we’re willing to provide relocation support for the right candidate.